Byabasaija/The-shooter/README.md

 - Player can use the `space bar` to shoot down enemy ships.
 - Enemey ships can shoot lasers but cannot destroy the player because the player is there to shoot down as many alien ships as he can before they cross the space
 - The player has to shoot as many enemy ships as he can to earn more points.

+- Payer can use the restart button to restart the gameplay

 **Leaderboard**
 - To view the leaderboard, the player should click on the leaderboard image displayed when the game is over.